 Since 2016, she has shared a collaborative curatorial practice with Claudia Mattos, Associate Curator at The Bass Museum of Art, Florida.
 They are founders of AXIS, an independent curatorial laboratory dedicated to socially-engaged contemporary art.
-Together they have curated OF THE SACRED, Critical Distance Centre for Curators, Toronto; The Falling Sky, Trinity Square Video, Toronto; and LAW & (DIS)ORDER at Vtape, Toronto.
+Together they have curated OF THE SACRED, Critical Distance Centre for Curators, Toronto; and The Falling Sky, Trinity Square Video, Toronto, and All is well on the border, Vtape, Toronto, among others.

 She was a Curator-in-Residence at SOMA, Mexico City; Banff Centre for Arts and Creativity; the Shanghai Curators Lab organized between the Shanghai Academy of Fine Arts and the Shanghai Biennial; and she was awarded a fellowship by the Association of Art Museum Curators, New York.
 Among these accolades, the exhibition Arctic/Amazon: Networks of Global Indigeneity received an award by the Ontario Association of Art Galleries.